dward2/BME547/syllabus.md

 be given the opportunity to submit *one* assignment (not including the Final Project) up to 48 hours late for any reason without penalty if you notify me that you are utilizing that option before the deadline via e-mail.

+Specific project feedback will be given using Gradescope and Sakai.

 ## Class Schedule
 The course schedule is likely to change depending on progress throughout